Have you ever been asked to train a colleague or even just teach them something new?

 What is process documentation?

-Process documentation is written content with screenshots, illustrations, diagrams, or other imagery (though it can be in the form of a video, too) which conveys each step throughout a process necessary to successfully complete a particular task.
+Process documentation is written content with screenshots, illustrations, diagrams, or other imagery (video works as well) that conveys each step throughout a process to successfully complete a task.

 Train new hires

-Process documentation is extremely helpful when you need to train new hires.
-Making it available to your new teammates lets them help themselves through their onboarding process, versus being completely dependent on their trainer to teach them everything they need to know.
+Process documentation helps train new hires.
+Offering clear instructions to your new teammates enables them to help themselves through their onboarding process rather than being completely dependent on their trainer.

 Prepare for the unexpected